 Lions are the most social of the all the big cats.
 They live together in groups called “prides” consisting of about 15 lions at a time.
 Male lions defend the pride’s territory and female lions (lionesses) do the hunting.
 Lions can run for short bursts at 50 miles an hour, but they don’t have the stamina to keep that pace for long distances.

 Their roars can be heard from as far as 5 miles away!
-Depending on your style of accommodation, you may hear them roaring at night.
+Depending on your style of safari camp, you may hear them roaring at night.
 It’s certainly an unforgettable feeling!
 Though they are fierce predators, lions know what it means to enjoy a lazy day in the shade, as they may sleep up to 20 hours a day.
 Today, lions face obstacles such as habitat loss and poachers.

 Leopard in a tree in the Okavango Delta, Botswana.
 Image courtesy of Ellen Hoffman